BenRKarl/sinatra_to-do_app/README.md

 =# );
 ```

 Now we have a database model for a to-do item that holds its unique id, description, and due date!
+It's important to make the table name plural because ActiveRecord will make that assumption when accessing via the model.
 You can verify that your commands worked by typing `\d` to see your tables.
 Notice the `id_seq` table that we didn't create?
 That keeps track of each entry's unique id so we never have to worry about duplicate rows.

 Anyway, now we need an app to take advantage of this awesome new database.
 Here are my first steps for this: